0xsirus/tirdad/README.md

 # Usage
  Compile by running:

-     ./compile.sh
+`./compile.sh`

  Run as root:

-     ./load start
+`./load start`

  You can also disable the module with:

-     ./load stop
+`./load stop`

- After you disable it, the kernel continues to use its default algorithm to generate initial sequence numbers.
+ After you disable it, the kernel will continue to use its default algorithm to generate initial sequence numbers.